Ultimate Tuna Poke Bowl Recipe

 Pro tip – You can also serve this a la carte and let people make their own tuna poke bowl with the combination they like.

-It is a wonderful combination of the two – cooked and uncooked as well as hot and cold.
+It is a beautiful combination of the two – cooked and uncooked, and hot and cold.
 The fish is usually uncooked and cold.
-And the rice is usually served hot or warm.
+And the rice is traditionally served hot or warm.
 The sides can be a combination of cooked veggies and raw salads.

 I like a sprinkle of Japanese seven-spice powder called togarashi and some chopped Japanese seaweed called nori.
-Also, some chopped scallions and cilantro add a nice fresh flavor too.
+Also, some chopped scallions and cilantro add a nice fresh flavor.

 Ahi Tuna Poke Bowl